dongmingh/v1performance/README.md

 + **channelOpt**: transType channel options
   - name: channel name
   - channelTX: channel transaction file
-  - action: channel action: create or join
+  - action: channel action: create or join.
   - orgName: name of organization for the test

 + **burstOpt**: the frequencies and duration for Burst transaction mode traffic.
 Currently, two transaction rates are supported.
 The traffic will issue one transaction every burstFreq0 ms for burstDur0 ms, then one transaction every burstFreq1 ms for burstDur1 ms, then the pattern repeats.
 These parameters are valid only if the transMode is set to **Burst**.